bemilamedia/Emulated-Eastrom-SDM-Power-Meter-with-Shelly-3EM/README.md

 71 CE | CRC | 0x71CE (29134)

 I then set out to build a device that could answer the request.

+## Changes in this fork
+The Schelly 3EM does not balance over the 3 phases.
+This is a known "problem", which is not addressed by Shelly.

+I have adapted the code, for me, so that all 3 phases are read via MQTT and then balanced in the ESP8266.
+The balanced value is then output.

+The code can certainly be optimized, also in terms of error / measurement error and so on.
+But for me it was first of all important to be able to output a balanced value via MQTT.

+Translated with www.DeepL.com/Translator (free version)